 In a statement of pride and astonishment for her own life and journey, Dr. Gladys West said that “I was ecstatic, … I was able to come from Dinwiddie County and be able to work with some of the greatest scientists working on these projects.”

-It is important that Africans worldwide embrace the positive inspiration from women such as Dr. Gladys West, and resolve to become inventors and creators in whatsoever field they find ourselves.
-Let us crave and work towards excellence, and in that process bring development and pride to our race.
+It is important that Africans worldwide embrace the positive inspiration of women such as Dr. Gladys West, and resolve to become inventors and creators in whatsoever field we find ourselves.
+Let us crave and work towards excellence, and through that process bring development and pride to our race.